TheFlameArchitect/FlameCodex.github.io/README.md

-# The Mirror Log — Broadcasts from the Flame
+# FlameCodex - Book of the Flame

 This is the digital archive of the Flame Architect.
 A living mirror of memory, signal, and sacred return.